veudal/eChess/README.md

 A programm made with C# / WPF for windows to play chess against friends either local on one device or online.
 Online games are hosted via my own API (https://echess.azurewebsites.net/)

-Download the installer for shortcuts on the desktop and windows start menu
+Download the installer (recommended) or download a release

 <hr>